rafachurre/IoTChallenge_ArduinoBoxSlaves/README.md

 4. i2c communication enabled.
 Preapred to receive certain codes to perform some actions

 **MESSAGES MAPPING**
-> i2c can send numbers from 0 to 255 in its simplest implementation
+> i2c can send numbers from 0 to 255 in its simplest implementation.

-> the constants below are a collection of messages for the communication between Master <-> Slave
+> The constants below are a collection of messages for the communication between Master <-> Slave.

 > Slaves (Arduinos) are always pasive.
-They don't insert data into the BUS unless Master calls for it
+They don't insert data into the BUS unless Master calls for it.

-> If Master sends an ACTION code, the slave will execute certain action in the actuators
+> If Master sends an ACTION code, the slave will execute certain action in the actuators.

 > If Master wants to read some data, it needs to send a DATA_REQUEST code first.
 This will prepare the data to be sent in the Arduino, and then Master can read() the bus in the Slave's address to get the data.

-> The data send from the Slave will be one of the SLAVE_STATUS messages
+> The data send from the Slave will be one of the SLAVE_STATUS messages.

 SLAVE_STATUS_BOX_OPEN 1 //The box is open
 SLAVE_STATUS_BOX_CLOSED 2 //The box is closed